-Provide high-quality curriculum and instruction in a supportive and effective learning environment that enables the participating student to meet the State's student academic achievement standards as follows:

-- Provide highly qualified staff including support staff (instructional aides). - Utilize a Standards Based Curriculum, and research-supported intervention programs.

-Hold parent-teacher conferences at the elementary schools, during which this compact will be discussed as it relates to the individual child's achievement.
-Fall conferences will be held during conference week in November of each year.
-Spring conferences will be held to discuss plans for assisting students who are not meeting grade level standards.

-Provide parents with frequent communication about their children's progress.

-- Progress Reports will be provided each trimester for students falling below expected target levels of proficiency (grades K-8). - Standards Based Report cards will be provided for all students each trimester.

-Provide parents reasonable access to staff.
-Specifically, staff will be available for consultation with parents as follows:

-- Teachers will be available 20 minutes before and after school most days to meet with parents.
-Additional conferences may be initiated at parent or teacher request. - Appointments are encouraged for the convenience of parents and staff. - ♦ Translation will be available upon request. - Teachers are available via phone and/or email before or after school hours. - ♦ Voice mail is available for all teachers during the school day.

-Provide parents opportunities to volunteer and participate in classrooms by:

-- Working with students. - Supporting or assisting the teacher with projects and activities. - Volunteering as an elementary Art Docent or within a school specific program.
+- Provide high-quality curriculum and instruction in a supportive and effective learning environment that enables the participating student to meet the State's student academic achievement standards as follows: - Provide highly qualified staff including support staff. - Utilize a Standards-Based Curriculum and research-supported intervention programs. - Hold parent-teacher conferences at the elementary schools, during which this compact will be discussed as it relates to the individual child's achievement.
+Fall conferences will be held during the conference week in November of each year.
+Spring conferences will be held to discuss plans for assisting students who are not meeting grade-level standards. - Provide parents with frequent communication about their children's progress. - Progress Reports will be provided each trimester for students falling below expected target levels of proficiency (grades K-8). - Standards-Based Report cards will be provided for all students each trimester. - Provide parents reasonable access to staff.
+Specifically, staff will be available for consultation with parents as follows: - Teachers will be available 20 minutes before and after school most days to meet with parents.
+Additional conferences may be initiated at parent or teacher - request. - Appointments are encouraged for the convenience of parents and staff. - Staff will respond to communication requests within 24 hours. - Translation will be available upon request. - Teachers are available via phone and/or email before or after school hours. - Provide parents opportunities to volunteer and participate in classrooms by: - Working with students. - Supporting or assisting the teacher with projects and activities. - Volunteering as an elementary Art Docent or within a school-specific program.